subhasisbanik/google-photos-migrator/README.md

 unzip -u -o <second.zip> -d merged
 ```

+**Important**: This step is very crucial as this will create the inputDir for the tool to consume.

-## What inputs do I need to provide?
+## What inputs do I need to provide to the tool?

 The tool takes in three parameters:

 1. an `inputDir` directory path containing the extracted Google Takeout.
-(This will be available from the )
+(This will be available from the [Extracted folder](https://github.com/subhasisbanik/google-photos-migrator#to-extract-and-merge-the-zips-follow-the-steps-below))
 2. an `outputDir` directory path where processed files will be moved to.
 This needs to be an empty directory and can be anywhere on the disk.
-3. an `errorDir` directory path where images with bad EXIF data that fail to process will be moved to.
+3. an `errorDir` directory path where media with bad EXIF data that fail to process will be moved to.
 The folder can be empty.
+>Note: Though this folder contains media with bad EXIF data, still this is worked on by the tool and the output is churned to the Output folder.

 The `inputDir` needs to be a single directory containing an _extracted_ zip from Google takeout.
 As described in the section above, it is important that the zip has been extracted into a directory (this tool doesn't extract zips for you) and that it is a single folder containing the whole Takeout (or if coming from multiple archives, that they have been properly merged together).